benefits-of-workflow

 3. Increased productivity

 Employees feel the difference before and after you implement a workflow management system.
 Since all workflows are automated, teams save a lot of time sending emails and updating information in multiple tools.
-Employees don’t need to wait with crossed fingers for approvals to reach them.
+Why workflow is important becomes evident when employees don’t need to wait with crossed fingers for approvals to reach them.
 They can track the progress in the workflow system and stay in the loop.

 Are critical data missing in an approval?
 Employees can send it back to someone in the previous step of the workflow and even communicate contextually within the tool.
 Information is not stuck in a heap of out-of-context emails.
 Everything happens quickly and smoothly.